-- clearing of vegetation (including canopy trees) on private land - run off from building sites adding sediment and pollutants to waterways - Increased presence and pressure from cats and dogs - damage from construction vehicles accessing sites via public land and reserves - poorly designed interfaces with open space impacting on amenity values and peoples enjoyment of natural spaces - loss of connectivity, both for access and habitat - impacts on fauna activity and behaviour in response to urban features (eg light spill) - use of waterway corridors for services, such as transmission powerlines and sewer, and the access and maintenance requirements around these services.
+- run off from building sites adding sediment and pollutants to waterways - poorly designed interfaces with open space impacting on amenity values and people's enjoyment of natural spaces - loss of connectivity, both for access and biolinks - Increased presence and pressure from domestic cats and dogs - impacts on fauna activity and behaviour in response to urban features (eg light spill) - use of waterway corridors for services, such as transmission powerlines and sewer, and the access and maintenance requirements around these services.

-Image: Poor site management results in sediment laden stormwater making its way into creeks.
+Poor site management results in sediment laden stormwater making its way into creeks impacting on riparian habitats.